dbohdan/initool/README.md

 For example, `set file.ini _ foo bar` will set the key `foo` to the value `bar` in every existing section.
 It will set the key `foo` at the top level if the file already has top-level properties.
 To match a one-character section name or key that is `*` or `_`, use `\*` and `\_` respectively.
-An initial backslash is removed from the section-name and key argument.
+An initial backslash is removed from the section name and the key argument.

 The order in which properties appear in the INI file is preserved.
 A new property is added after the last property in its section.

-Initool preserves INI file comments (lines where the first character that is not [whitespace](#whitespace) is either `;` or `#`) in the output when it prints a whole file or a section.
+Initool preserves INI file comments in the output when it prints a whole file or a section.
+The comments are lines where the first character that is not [whitespace](#whitespace) is either `;` or `#`.
-It also preserves empty lines.
+Initool also preserves empty lines.
+Deleting a section removes it comments and empty lines.

 ### Examples